officialxevince-hash/Tiktokbot/README.md

 **"bun not found"**
 - The script will auto-install bun, or install manually: `curl -fsSL https://bun.sh/install | bash`

+**"System overloads or crashes"**
+- The bot includes automatic resource management to prevent overload
+- See `RESOURCE_MANAGEMENT.md` for configuration options
+- Lower resource thresholds in `.env` if your system is struggling
+- The bot will automatically wait for resources to become available

 ## Viral Optimization Guide